Finpension 3a Review 2024: Pros & Cons

 Use the FEYKV5 code to get a fee credit of 25 CHF!

 All this makes Finpension 3a better than VIAC!
 I have moved all my accounts to Finpension 3a now.
-I have four portfolios with them and will open the fifth in 2023.
+As of 2024, I have five portfolios at Finpension 3a and my wife has two.

 If you open a Finpension 3a account, please use my code FEYKV5.
 This code will give you a fee credit of 25 CHF (if you deposit 1000 CHF in the first 12 months) and will help my blog as well.